Marshall Eriksen: Life before first episode

 In an episode it's shown Marshall starts smoking while still in high school and struggles to stop until his children are born.

-After graduating from an unnamed St. Cloud high school, Marshall attended and received his B.A. from Wesleyan University.
+After graduating from Tarkenton St. Cloud high school (as seen in Desperation Day), Marshall attended and received his B.A. from Wesleyan University.
 He met both Lily and Ted during the move-in process.
 Ted was his first roommate in college.
 Marshall is shown to frequently smoke marijuana, though in the show, Future Ted refers to this as "eating a sandwich" in order to hide their past drug use from his children.
 In fact, Marshall is shown to have smoked marijuana before initially meeting Ted and confuses him for the dean of the school.
 Marshall is also shown to enjoy drinking to the point of intoxication in college.
 One of those times, he is involved in a hazing where he becomes so drunk that he streaks and proclaims himself "Beercules" following the drinking game "Edward 40-Hands", a reference to the film Edward Scissorhands, but instead of scissors for hands, the participant tapes 40 fl. oz. drinks to their hands.

 Marshall and Ted became good friends after this.
 During a break during school, Marshall plans to drive back to Minnesota in his Fiero.
 Marshall offers Ted a ride to his own home in Shaker Heights saying that it is on the way, which Ted eventually accepts.
 They bond during a blizzard and over the song "I'm Gonna Be (500 Miles)".
 Ted's friendship with Marshall is shown to help strengthen Lily and Marshall's early relationship, by him inviting her into their first roommate photo, Ted encouraging Marshall to commit to Lily, despite Marshall not having much prior relationship experience.
 Ted and Marshall would also take frequent roadtrips to Chicago to get pizza from their favorite shop.
 They also begin their tradition of watching the original Star Wars trilogy while in school together.

 Marshall met Lily during the move-in process, when Lily was determined to meet him and found his room.
 She asked him to install her stereo for her and they were in love at first sight.
 They exclusively date through college, even when she studies abroad in Paris.
 Their nicknames for each other are "Lily-pad" and "Marsh-mallow".